Fe-Mu/SOS-listener/README.md

 >IMPORTANT: For security reasons it is recommended that you delete the backup or that you save it in a secure place (not in your phone) after restoring the emergency-contacts.

+## Check which version of the App is installed

+Option 1:

+1. Go to Settings
+2. Go to Apps
+3. Depending on your phone interface tap on "App manager" or "See all apps".
+4. Tap on your App's name
+5. You will be taken to the App's information window where you should be able to find the version that is currently installed on your device.
+6. You can compare the App version that is installed on your device with the App version on [u]https://github.com/Fe-Mu/SOS-listener/releases[/u].
+It is recommended to always update to the latest version.

+Option 2:

+1. Touch and hold down the App icon in your phone for a short moment.
+2. A small menu will appear will a few options.
+3. Tap on "App info" or on the circle with a letter "i".
+4. You will be taken to the App's information window where you should be able to find the version that is currently installed on your device.
+5. You can compare the App version that is installed on your device with the App version on [u]https://github.com/Fe-Mu/SOS-listener/releases[/u].
+It is recommended to always update to the latest version.

 ## Manually Update App

 <ins>Before an App update make sure you make first a backup of your emergency-contacts (see above), since the manually updating the App will delete the existing emergency-contacts.</ins>